syncfusion-content/wpf-docs/wpf/DockingManager/Pattern-and-Practices.md

 Microsoft.Practices.Unity.dll

-2. Rename MainWindow to Shell in the Project
+2. Rename MainWindow to Shell in the Project.
 3. Add new class called Bootstrapper.cs to initialize the prism application.
 Here Mainwindow is treated as shell, so returing the mainwindow in the CreateShell method.

 {% highlight c# %}